openeuler-mirror/A-Tune/Documentation/UserGuide/A-Tune-User-Guide.md

 - **disk**: Disk information to be collected during the analysis process or specified disk during disk optimization.
 - **network**: NIC information to be collected during the analysis process or specified NIC during NIC optimization.
 - **user**: User name used for ulimit optimization.
 Currently, only the user **root** is supported.
-- **tls**: SSL/TLS certificate verification for the gRPC and HTTP services of A-Tune.
-This is disabled by default.
-After TLS is enabled, you need to set the following environment variables before running the **atune-adm** command to communicate with the server:
-  - export ATUNE_TLS=yes
-  - export ATUNE_CLICERT=<Client certificate path>

-- **tlsservercertfile**: path of the gPRC server certificate.

-- **tlsserverkeyfile**: gPRC server key path.

-- **tlshttpcertfile**: HTTP server certificate path.

-- **tlshttpkeyfile**: HTTP server key path.

-- **tlshttpcacertfile**: CA certificate path of the HTTP server.

 **Log information**

-Change the log path and level based on the site requirements.
-By default, the log information is stored in **/var/log/messages**.
+Change the log level based on the site requirements.
+The default log level is info.
+The log information is stored in the **/var/log/messages**.

 **Monitor information**

 Hardware information that is collected by default when the system is started.

+**Tuning information**

+Tuning is the parameter information required for offline optimization.

+- **noise**: Evaluation value of Gaussian noise.
+- **sel_feature**: Control whether to output the importance ranking of offline optimization parameters.
+This is disabled by default.

 **Example**